 Direct communication is used in two occasions.
 The first is used when one thread activates another one.
 When this happens data may be need by the activated thread, so there is a direct transfer of data from the parent thread (the one that activates) and the son thread (the one that is activated).
 The second situation happens when one son thread finishes its execution and then returns to the parent thread the data previously transferred.
 These data values are returned updated.
-In figure 6 a parent thread activates a son thread.
+In Figure 3 a parent thread activates a son thread.
 The set {Vp0, ..., Vpn} represents the variables used by the parent thread and {Vf0,..., Vfm} represents the set of variables used by the son thread.
-The values of the shared variables are transferred from the parent thread to the son thread by using the activation block shown in figure 6.
+The values of the shared variables are transferred from the parent thread to the son thread by using the activation block shown in Figure 3.
 This block is also responsible for sending the activation signal from the parent thread to the son one.
 The opposite happens with the finalization block.
-This one, shown in figure 7, is responsible for returning the updated values of shared variables and also to indicate to the parent thread that the son thread has finished its execution.
+This one, shown in Figure 4, is responsible for returning the updated values of shared variables and also to indicate to the parent thread that the son thread has finished its execution.

-models The second communication type the synchronous communication by channel.
-This communication model implements the occam communication semantics for concurrent processes that cannot share variables[9].
-This model is shown in figure 8 where two concurrent threads p0 and p1 transfer data synchronously through the channel c0.
+The second communication type models the synchronous communication by channel.
+This communication model implements the occam communication semantics for concurrent processes that cannot share variables[7].
+This model is shown in Figure 5 where two concurrent threads p0 and p1 transfer data synchronously through the channel c0.

-Figure 4: Thread activation
+Figure 3: Thread activation

-Figure 5: Thread finalization
+Figure 4: Thread finalization

-Figure 6: Synchronous channel communication
+Figure 5: Synchronous channel communication

-4.3 Automatic Interface Generation
+3.3 Automatic Interface Generation

-This section details the automatic interface generation done in the InterfPISH[10] tool.
+This section details the automatic interface generation done in the InterfPISH tool.
 The communication models shown in the previous section are independent on the nature of the two communicating threads.
 It doesn't matter whether the two threads are implemented in hardware, software or one is in hardware and the other in software.
 If the two threads have the same nature the communication component (activation block, finalization block and communication channel) is implemented in the same technology (hardware or software).
 For instance if the two concurrent threads are in hardware and communicate using communication channel, the channel is implemented as a hardware component.
 In the software case the channel is implemented as a data structure and functions.

 When the threads have different natures an interface is built.
-The model of the interface can be seen in Figure 7.
+The model of the interface can be seen in Figure 6.
 The interface model is completely symmetrical and layered.
-The interface has three layers: prcs_unit(Figure 7a), comm_unit(Figure 7b) and io_unit(Figure 7c).
+The interface has three layers: prcs\unit(Figure 6a), comm\unit(Figure 6b) and io\unit(Figure 6c).

-The prcs_unit layer is responsible for implementing the communication components (activation block, finalization block and communication channel).
+The prcs\unit layer is responsible for implementing the communication components (activation block, finalization block and communication channel).
 This makes the communication transparent for the threads, once they only communicate through these components.
 This layer is responsible for rebuilding the data so the threads can used them.

-Figure 7: Interface
+Figure 6: Interface

-The second layer, comm_unit, is responsible for the scheduling of the interface and work as a buffer.
+The second layer, comm\unit, is responsible for the scheduling of the interface and work as a buffer.
 The scheduling is need because the interface is a limited resource that can be used by several concurrent threads.
 The buffering function allows that several communications take place while the buffers are not full.
 This can make the communication faster.

-The last layer, io_unit, conects the software component (processor) to the hardware component (FPGA).
+The last layer, io\unit, conects the software component (processor) to the hardware component (FPGA).
 This layer is the only one that depends on the target architecture.
-The tool InterfPISH allows the user for choosing one from several io_unit stored in a library depending on the target architecture.
-This layer is not fixed as the previous one
+The tool InterfPISH allows the user for choosing one from several io\unit stored in a library depending on the target architecture.
+This layer is not fixed as the previous one.

-4.4 IO Threads
+3.4 IO Threads